Faraz-pakistan/My-poyam/README.md

 # My-poyam
-This repository i am making for learning how to make repository.
+I make this repository for following learning purpose.
+1) How to make repositories.
+2) How to use Git and Github